Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Economic diversification: investment in a variety of different types of assets to reduce overall investment risk.

-Economic environment: refers to factors in the economy that influence the purchasing decisions of individuals and organizations.
+Economic Environment: refers to factors in the economy that influence the purchasing decisions of individuals and organizations.

 Economic recovery: refers to the business cycle after a period of recession (i.e., decline in economic activity), recovering the wealth and resources that were lost.